aksroa/Final_project_spatial-analytics/README.md

 The processes and tasks in this assignment have been conducted using Windows 10 65-bites operating system.
 All programming is done in R version 4.0.2 64-bits through the IDE RStudio version 1.1.463.
 The following packages have been used: “sf”, “tidyverse”, “tmap”, "dplyr" and "leaflet".

 The data containing information about the crime incidents, originates from district of columbia metropolitan police department.
-The data contains a number of files (shp, qpj, cpg etc.), which can be found in the data-folder.
+The data contains a number of files (shp, qpj, cpg etc.), which can be found in the data-folder or by the links in the paper.
+The data is free for everyone to use.